mzhu296/robot_arm_project/README.md

    npm run dev
    ```

+## Server Setup

+To set up the repository and run the project, follow these steps:

+1. Navigate to the repo directory:

+   cd repo

+2. Install Dependencies:
+   Install the necessary Node.js packages by running:

+   npm install

+3. Start the Application:
+   To start the application, use the command:

+   node server.js

+   Run the Server:
+   To run the server directly, use the following command:

 ## Notes
 - Ensure that Node.js and npm are installed on your system before running these commands.
 - Make sure to run these commands from the correct directory to avoid errors.